-Born on the prairies (1979), but raised primarily on the West Coast in Victoria, B.C.
-Kunz was always interested in drawing and design, with a particular awareness of profile and line quality.
+Born on the prairies (1979), but raised primarily in Victoria, B.C., Kunz was always interested in drawing and design, with a particular awareness of profile and line quality.

 He returned to Alberta to attend the Alberta College of Art & Design in Calgary in 2000, with the intention of getting a design degree from the Visual Communication department.
 In his first year at ACAD he took a ceramic elective with an inspiring instructor named Gary Williams, who assured him that he could in fact make a living as a ceramic artist.
 It wasn’t until his second year at ACAD that he started taking a serious interest in functional work, and specifically high temperature atmospheric firing.
 Inspired by visiting potters and a wheel throwing class, he began throwing pots daily.

-Slowly refining ideas and experimenting with off-round and altered forms, he began to develop a relationship with his material and the glazing and firing process.
-He enjoyed the challenge of balancing functional and aesthetic components and the rhythm of working in the studio.
+Slowly refining ideas and experimenting with off-round and altered forms, he developed a relationship with his material and the glazing and firing process.
+He enjoys the challenge of balancing functional and aesthetic components and the rhythm of working in the studio.

-While finishing his BFA in 2005 Sean began looking for a residency opportunity where he could continue to make pots and gain some experience in the clay community.
-Harbourfront Center in Toronto proved to be a good choice, and working in Toronto afforded him numerous exhibition, gallery and teaching opportunities.
-In 2007, he once again returned to Alberta and currently works and teaches at the North Mount Pleasant Art Centre in Calgary.
+While finishing his BFA (2005) Sean took on a residency at Harbourfront Center in Toronto, which afforded him numerous exhibition, gallery and teaching opportunities.
+In 2007 he returned to Alberta.
+He works and teaches at the North Mount Pleasant Art Centre, Calgary.

 2005 – Harbourfront Center, two year craft studio residency in ceramics.
 Toronto, Canada.

 2004 – Medalta International Artist Residency.
 Medicine Hat, Canada.